erasmus-without-paper/ewp-specs-api-registry/README.md

 of the Registry's response MAY be used instead (for a limited time).

-### Examples of catalogue data extraction
+<a name='queries'></a>

+### XPath queries

 The purpose of the catalogue served by the Registry Service is to allow the clients to answer the following questions:

 * **Question 1:** At which URLs and in which versions API X is implemented for institution Y?

-  Let's assume X is Echo API, and Y's ID is `hei.edu`.
-The list of all matching API implementations can be found with an XPath expression similar to this
+  Let's assume that you are searching for implementations of Echo API `1.x.x`, and Y's ID is `hei.edu`.
+The list of all matching API implementations can be found with an XPath expression similar to this one:
-  one:

   `//r:hei-id[text()="hei.edu"]/../../r:apis-implemented/e1:echo`

   Then, you need look through the list of returned elements and make sure that APIs are implemented in the versions you require.
+Usually you will want the entry with the highest `version` attribute (the entries in the Registry response are not ordered, you will need to order them yourself).

 * **Question 2:** I have received a HTTPS request signed by a client certificate `cert`.
 Data of which HEIs is this client privileged to access?